Our Research

 An evaluation of simulation-based teaching of social and emotional health

-This project aims to evaluate the Paediatric Mental Health Training Unit's (PMHTU) medical student teaching program.
+This project has evaluated the Paediatric Mental Health Training Unit's (PMHTU) medical student teaching program with favourable results.

 Antidepressant withdrawal survey